|

 Use the virtual queue mechanism and generate a RouteRequest

-event to let an external application do the routing
+event to allow an external application to make a routing decision.

 numberanalysis